 Signs of Roofing Mistakes

-It is important to identify roofing mistakes early on.
-Roofing mistakes can lead to water damage and weaken the structural integrity of your home.
+It is important to identify roofing mistakes early on before they can lead to bigger issues including water damage or weakening the structural integrity of your home.
 Early detection can prevent further damage to your home and save you thousands of dollars.
 Here are some of the elements of a roof that are important to check:

 It’s always recommended that you have your roof inspected by roofing professionals and ensure that your home isn’t at risk.

 An Overheated Damp Attic

 Failure to Properly Clean Roof Before Installing Underlayment

-A quality roofing job requires that the roof be very clean before the underlayment is installed.
+A quality roofing job requires that the roof be extremely clean before any underlayment is installed.
 Debris caught underneath the underlayment prevents the shingles from lying flat.
 The underlayment could also be punctured by debris and ruin the watertight seal, causing your home to be unprotected from water damage.
 Be sure your roofer does not neglect this part of the installation process!

 Improper Flashing Installation

 Metal flashing needs to be installed around the chimney and in the valleys of your roof.
-Chimney flashing prevents leaks around the chimney.
+Chimney flashing prevents leaks around your home’s chimney.
 Metal flashing in the valleys prevents erosion of shingles from any large amounts of running water in the valleys.
 The metal flashing has to be an appropriate length to accomplish this purpose.

 Having Exposed Plywood